mrkaspa/deadletters/README.md

+# Deadletters

+This is a retry System for retrying amqp messages and store them in a mongo database if the retry limit is reached

 # Run Dev

 Ensure to have a rabbitmq installed

 ```
 docker run -d --hostname my-rabbit --name some-rabbit -p 15672:15672 -p 5672:5672 rabbitmq:3-management

 ```

 And a mongodb instance